christopherjlogan/cot5390_project1/README.md

 - Added delete file API call
 - Enabled file deletion from web page
 - Designed and implemented extracting sentiment from uploaded sentiment files

+#### Project 3
+- Implement feedback from grader: "please make links clickable sentiment analysis should be triggered from python at upload time - not js""
+- Evaluated the shortcomings of project 2 architecture
+- Researched how to use the multimodal LLM API
+- Refactored how sentinment analysis is implemented

 ### Solution Components
 ![COT5390 Project2 Architecture.jpg](reports/COT5390%20Project2%20Architecture.jpg)